 - Ketamine abuse causes a number of physical and psychological issues, such as depression, flashbacks, amnesia, delirium, coordination problems, heart problems, and aggression, and any of these may require professional care in addition to a person’s addiction syndrome specifically.

 What is the Safest Way to Get Over Ketamine Addiction?

 The safest way for a person to get over ketamine addiction is for them to seek treatment through a professional rehab program.
 While the NIDA states, “There are no FDA-approved medications to treat addiction to ketamine or other dissociative drugs,” there are other options available to those individuals who have become addicted to ketamine, and these treatments can often minimize the chance of relapse and other problems for occurring after long-term ketamine use.
 In addition, the doctors, nurses, and counselors in a treatment center will focus on treating any other issues associated with your addiction, especially comorbid mental disorders that, if left untreated, would likely lead to relapse.

 As a drug, ketamine is too dangerous to warrant at-home drug treatment.
 An individual should attend at least one professional treatment program, whether outpatient- or inpatient-based, and receive the help they need in order to stop abusing the drug.
-Call 800-601-3889 to find drug treatment centers in your area or to learn more about ketamine and its addiction syndrome.
+Call 800-601-3889 (Who Answers?) to find drug treatment centers in your area or to learn more about ketamine and its addiction syndrome.